GungunRaniSahu/Banking-System/README.md

 <br>
 OOP Concepts Used: <br>
 Encapsulation: Account details (like balance and account number) are hidden from the outside world and accessed via methods. <br>
-Inheritance: Common features (like deposit and withdraw methods) are inherited in the SavingsAccount and CurrentAccount classes. <br>
+Inheritance: Common features (like deposit and withdraw methods) are inherited in the Savings Account and Current Account classes. <br>
 Polymorphism: Different behaviors (e.g., withdrawal rules) are implemented for different account types using function overriding. <br>
 <br>
 Requirements: <br>